Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 ### Power via USB

-This is the most straightforward way to power the system : just plug an USB cable in the Teensy connector and it will be powered by the connected PC.
+This is the most straightforward way to power the system: just plug an USB cable in the Teensy connector and it will be powered by the connected PC.
 Teensy board is equipped with a voltage regulator which provides 3.3V.
 This 3.3V voltage can be used to power other boards of